reductstore/web-console/README.md

 ## Features

-* Embedded to Reduct Storage engine
+* Embedded to Reduct Store
 * Bucket Management
 * Data Browsing
 * Token authentication

 ## Demo

-You can explore it by using a demo server at [play.reduct-storage.dev](https://play.reduct-storage.dev).
+You can explore it by using a demo server at [play.reduct.store](https://play.reduct.store).
 The API token is "reduct".